 Bandolier / Utility belts

-Nearest equivalent: The bum bag.
+Nearest real-world equivalent: The bum bag.
 It’s making a comeback people…

 Darth Vader’s armor